GSA/Section508.gov/_pages/videos/2020-10-04-test-sw-web-andi-07.md

 description: In Module 7 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, discover how to use the ANDI Structures module to inspect visually apparent lists on the page to ensure the programmatic markup conveys the correct list type and list relationship in its structure.
 disclaimer:
 audience:
-- federal employee (fedemp)
+- Federal Employees
-- Website Managers/Content Managers (wcm)
+- Web Content Managers
-- Content Creators (creator)
+- Content Creators
-- Developers and Testers (dev-test)
+- Developers
-topic: Training (train)
+topic: Training
 subtopic: Design, Develop, Testing for Accessibility Training or Tools
 resource-type: Training
-format: Video & Synchronized Media (video)
+format: Video
 created: 2020-10-05
 updated: 2026-03-03
 exclude-changelog: true